Examples of ionizing electromagnetic radiation:

-Some elements are more suitable than others to produce such reactions.
+Some elements are more suitable than others to produce this type of reaction.
 This is the case of uranium-235, with a tendency to absorb any neutron that collides with it.
-When this occurs, uranium-235 gains weight, becomes more unstable and ends up breaking into several fragments, releasing other neutrons.
+When this occurs, uranium-235 increases in weight, becomes more unstable, and ends up breaking into several fragments, releasing other neutrons.

 - Nuclear effects